Strai-Admin/strai-engine/docker/base-deps/README.md

 ----

-See [`straiproject/strai`](https://hub.docker.com/repository/docker/straiproject/strai) for Strai and all of its dependencies.
+See Strai and all of its dependencies.